Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/handout.md

 The larger gap is that current official Unicode SignWriting does not provide a workable compatible solution for:

+- stable symbol identity across the full system
 - full written signs
 - spatial composition
 - existing Sutton SignWriting datasets
 - current tooling and production workflows

+In the facial system, the official model replaces direct writer selection of a final ISWA symbol with a sequence that the font merges into a rendered face.

+This shifts part of symbol formation into font behavior rather than stable symbol identity.

+This affects not only rendering, but also how data is stored, compared, and reused across systems.

 That means the most useful Wikimedia starting point is not: